 ** Do not address concerns with a coach immediately following a sporting event.

-*** Address medical concerns to the Dean of Students if the condition impacts attendance.
+*** Address medical concerns to the Attendance Office if the condition impacts attendance.

 Family Concern Procedure

 Families with concerns about their child’s progress or wellbeing at school or in sports should first discuss issues with the (1) Teacher, Counselor, Coach, or School Nurse.
 Most issues are resolved at this level.
-Should there be continuing concerns; the next step will be to contact the (2) Dean of Students or Athletic Director.
-If concern remains, families should call the front office to set up an appointment with the (3) Principal.
+Should there be continuing concerns; the next step will be to contact the (2) *Athletic Director: If the concern is regarding athletics.
+If the the concern is not athletic, families should call the front office to set up an appointment with the (3) Principal.
 In most cases the principal will instruct the child’s teacher or coach to be present at this conference.
 If concern remains, families should call the front office to set up an appointment with the (4) Superintendent.
 The (5) Board of Education should always be the final link in the line of communication to help families resolve concerns.
 Families can ask to be added to the agenda or can sign-up at a regular board meeting and speak to the Board of Education during citizen’s comment.
 [See SCSD Policy KE]

 To ensure effective communication between school and home it is important that the school has accurate contact information, including current phone numbers for primary family contacts, and the name of another adult with a phone that can be reached in case of emergency.
 If at any time during the school year your phone number or address changes, please notify the school in writing and necessary changes will be updated.
 If you are not receiving automated calls please update your contact information with the front office in writining.